 I thought it would be appropriate to share this recipe for my Dad’s Favorite Fennel Taralli recipe on Father’s Day.

 Taralli (plural) are without a doubt extremely addictive and very unusual as far as texture is concerned.
 There are many variations of this very simple food to be found throughout the regions of Italy.
-(I’ve already shared 2 recipes with you; one made with wine and my personal favourite.)

 This particular variation is made with yeast and is unsweetened.
 As with most Italian recipes, these fennel taralli are simple but a little time-consuming.
 However, they are well worth the effort.